Why do Americans have a lower life expectancy than people in other rich countries, despite paying so much more for health care?

 The research by Alice Chen, Emily Oster, and Heidi Williams (2016) shows that while the mortality rates for babies of well-off people in the US and European countries are similar, there are larger differences between the mortality rates of the infants born to poorer people.6 As the authors put it: “the observed higher US postneonatal mortality relative to Europe is due entirely, or almost entirely, to higher mortality among disadvantaged groups.”

 Poorer Americans are already substantially worse off within the first year of life.
-Over the life course the disadvantages accumulate.
-The inequality of life expectancy is large in the US, the difference between the poorest 1% and the richest 1% in the US is 14.6 years.7 And this income gradient in life expectancy has widened recently.
+Over the life course, the disadvantages accumulate.
+The inequality in life expectancy is large in the US, the difference between the poorest 1% and the richest 1% in the US is 14.6 years.7 And this income gradient in life expectancy has widened recently.

 This explains part of the difference in life expectancy according to the extensive study of the US National Research Council11 The authors note that for older Americans this is a small factor, due to the availability of Medicare, but overall conclude: “Certainly, the lack of universal access to health care in the United States has increased mortality and reduced life expectancy.”

-In addition to my overview I recommend two research publications that study in detail why in terms of life expectancy the US is falling behind other rich countries.12 And you can also use our extensive data presentation on causes of deaths to explore this yourself.
+In addition to my overview I recommend two research publications that study in detail why in terms of life expectancy the US is falling behind other rich countries.12 You can also use our extensive data presentation on causes of death to explore this yourself.

 Every country should and can do better in this respect, but a particular weakness of the US is a lack of success in preventing poor health.
 Many of the important factors – smoking, obesity, violence, poverty – are not about providing better healthcare for those that need it, but about preventing poor health outcomes in the first place.

 The failure to prevent poor health is a factor that is contributing to both developments shown in the first chart.
 They worsen the health of the American population and they are expensive for the healthcare system.